What’s on in August: Comedy in Manchester

 The Worst Comedy Night in Salford, Kings Arms, Free.

 As run by the legend that is Dave ‘Uncle Turkey’ Turquoise who started the gig in Manchester as, you probably guessed, The Worst Comedy Night in Manchester, here’s its Salford incarnation.
 It’s just as eclectic as those early gigs – you could be watching the next star presenter of Channel 4 or a man with a sheet over his head.
-This month there’s a last preview gig from seasoned Manchester act Tony Burgess heading up for his début Fringe with Crimbo despite having been gigging for more than 20 years.
-Then there’s the second Worst gig of the month on Tues 15th and this month on the 29th too.
+This month there’s a last preview gig from seasoned Manchester act Tony Burgess heading up for his début Fringe with Crimbo, a poignant and uplifting, yet very funny tale about his family Christmas 2003.
+Then there’s the second gig of the month on Tues 15th and a bonus third on the 29th too.
 It’s a month of many Tuesdays.

 Comedy Balloon, Ape and Apple, Every Wednesday, Free.